mnswdhw/PFSL/README.md

 ### Parameters
 The parameters options for a particular file can be checked adding -–help argument.
 <br/>Optional arguments available for PFSL are:
-* -h, –help show this help message and exit
+* -h, --help show this help message and exit
 * -c, -–number of clients Number of Clients (default: 10)
 * -b, -–batch_size Batch size (default: 128)
 * –-test_batch_size Input batch size for testing (default: 128)